 There are still a few common sense limits in place.
 Old or disabled people and Buddhist monks and nuns aren't targeted, apart from young novice monks who go out in pick up trucks, fully armed and ready for battle.
 Street food vendors, too, are generally safe from the mayhem, and standing next to one of their stalls gives some brief respite, Anyone else, regardless of race, rank or gender is a potential target; even the police are fair game, which explains their virtual absence from the streets during this period.

 While it's impossible for you to keep dry if you venture outside, you can keep your valuables safe and dry thanks to waterproof pouches for wearing around your neck.
 These are on sale everywhere wherever water is being thrown around.
 Keep your money, phone, passport and anything else you want to keep dry in them.
 If you're carrying a non-waterproof camera, put it in a plastic bag for when you're not taking pictures.
 Even when taking pictures, it's a good idea to keep the bag around the camera with just the lens exposed.

 While fun and excitement are the order of the day, or three days to be more exact, there are calls to limit the festivities.
 Injuries to drivers and pedestrians from traffic accidents are significantly higher during this period of Songkran, especially among motorcyclists suddenly blinded by a deluge of water thrown in their face.
 Some people feel that three days is far too long and look forward to a return to normality.
 Others feel that the religious significance of Songkran has been all but lost among the frenzy of water-throwing.

-However, these calls for moderation have been heard for years yet have had little, if any, effect - Songkran's festivities continue unabated and looks set to continue like that indefinitely.
+However, these calls for moderation have been heard for years yet have had little, if any, effect.
+Songkran's festivities continue unabated and look set to continue like that indefinitely.

 © 2012 chasmac